GayathriSrividya/datastream_python/README.md

 # datastream_python

-This repository is for data streaming and processing using pyspark and kafka
+This repository is for data streaming and processing using pyspark, kafka, flink and druid.

 config:
 ------
-contains a json file with some queries to be performed on data
+contains a json file with some queries to be performed on data.

 data:
 -----
-The data folder contains compressed json file which has sunbird telemetry data
+The data folder contains compressed json file which has sunbird telemetry data.

 src->kafka:
 -----------
-this folder has python scripts to create spark session, reading json file and pushing events into kafka
+this folder has python scripts to create spark session, reading json file and pushing events into kafka.

 kafka_producer.py:
     - creating instance for the python class Telemetry